Alloy Artifacts |

 The "SANKI" marking indicates production by Hokuyo Sangyō.

-One construction detail to note is that the pin securing the worm gear is threaded on the inside end, a characteristic of Hokuyo Sangyō production.
+One construction detail to note is that the pin securing the worm gear is threaded on the inside end, as can be seen in the close-up photograph below.
+The pin diameter was measured as 4.80mm across the threads and 4.97mm in the interior section.
+The inside threads are a characteristic of Hokuyo Sangyō production.

 Another important detail is that there is no ridge round the hanging hole, a less common design choice that suggests Sanki may have been copying a feature on KTC wrenches.
 Notice though that the diameter of Sanki's hole is substantially smaller than what would fit within the outer ridge of the shank.
 In contrast, KTC's plain hanging hole is larger and goes close to the edge of the outer ridge, as can be seen in the Fuller No. 12 "KTC" Adjustable Wrench.